-However, after running the command above, I realized that the Rails gem version installed on my host wasn’t new enough to recognize the - -api option.
+However, after running the command above, I realised that the Rails gem version installed on my host wasn’t new enough to recognise the - -api option.

 So, the result was a new ordinary Rails project saved in a directory named - -api.

 … results in the same error: - -api option is not recognized.

 After some research, I found a feature, that’s available in many other Linux commands, not only rm, but was completely new for me.

 Putting a - - in any part of the command says to the interpreter “Stop parsing option from now on”